 Often, the client assumes that if the child is in college, the client can continue to support the child without incurring any gift tax consequences.
 The payments could include providing a home or paying for room and board at the school dormitory or paying for books and other college expenses such as tuition.
 The following example may help explain what is and is not a gift to a child in college:

-Example: A'18-year-old son E is in college, and she paid the following costs in 2021:
+Example: A's 18-year-old son E is in college, and she paid the following costs in 2021:

 E did not earn any wages or use any personal funds for his support.
 E's late father left a trust to provide for his health, education, maintenance, and support (HEMS), and the trust generated $30,000 of income in 2021.
 The trustee is allowed to make a distribution under the HEMS standard, but no distribution was made.